realtime-ai/mac-echo/README.md

 # MacEcho
-A voice assistant that runs completely locally.
+A voice assistant that runs completely on your Mac.